huntrontrakkr/project_capsid/game_rules.md

   2. Additionally, if the player is dominant in that cell, that player receives one (1) unit per each adjacency which the player occupies, if and up until the maximum limit of that store has been achieved.

- At this point, the coffer totals will be tallied once again.
-The orders for the next round shall be determined from least to highest, with ties won by who was first from a prior round.
+ At this point, the coffer totals will be counted.
+The order for the next round shall be determined from least to highest, with ties won by one who was first from the prior round.

- Any units from a players' coffer may be transferred to any cell store which one occupies already, up to the store limit.
+ Any units from a player's coffer may be transferred to any cell store which one occupies already, up to the store limit.

  Any remaining units are discarded from the coffers.
 If a player failed to move any units onto the board during this phase, they are considered inactive and must remove the remaining pieces from any cell store.

- If a player has been made inactive at this point, the setup may allow for a buy in at this juncture, where a player is given n units to place in any cell store as they see fit, up to the limit of a cell store and regardless if the cell store is already occupied.
+ If a player has been made inactive at this point, the setup may allow for a buy-in at this juncture, where a player is given _n_ units to place in any cell store as they see fit, up to the limit of a cell store and regardless if the cell store is already occupied.

 ## Active Phase Moves

 ### 1. Transfer Units Between Cells

 The player may be able to move between adjacent cells at a possible cost.
 This cost/move, marked in the notation _p:m_, (where _p_ is the amount of units to pay and _m_ is the limit of the units that can be moved) is dependant and calculated for a given adjacency through the comparison of the cell shells (to be discussed later).
-The cost _p_ must be paid in full from the player's units within the store of the cell which one wishes to move from before any the units are moved, up to the amount _m_ (ex: a player wishes to move from cell A to cell B with a given cost of 2:5.
+The cost _p_ must be paid in full from the player's units within the store of the cell which one wishes to move from before any the units are moved, up to the amount _m_ (e.g.: a player wishes to move from cell A to cell B with a given cost of 2:5.
 This means that a player must pay two units before moving __up to 5__ units.
 If the player currently has 5 units in Cell A's store, and wants to move as many to Cell B as possible, the player would pay the cost of 2 from the store first before moving the remaining 3.)

-If the cost for movement is 0:n, than any number of units may move freely to the adjacent cell. _This is considered a cost free move._ If the cost is n:0, than movement is blocked between one cell and the other, and no units may move at any cost.
+If the cost for movement is _0:n_, than any number of units may move freely to the adjacent cell. _This is considered a cost free move._ If the cost is _n:0_, than movement is blocked between one cell and the other, and no units may move at any cost.

 #### Calculating Costs